dataset-ninja/fsod/ABSTRACT.md

 * **Extensive category diversity:** The dataset boasts a wide range of semantic categories, encompassing 83 overarching parent semantics such as mammals, clothing, and weaponry, further branching out into 1000 distinct leaf categories.
 The rigorous dataset split implemented by the authors ensures that the semantic categories in the train and test sets are markedly dissimilar, posing a significant challenge for model evaluation.

 * **Demanding evaluation conditions:** Evaluation of models on this dataset presents formidable challenges.
 Notably, objects exhibit considerable variation in box size and aspect ratios.
 Moreover, a substantial portion of the test set, comprising 26.5% of images, features three or more objects.
-It's pertinent to highlight that the test set includes numerous bounding boxes representing categories not included in our label system, adding an additional layer of complexity to the evaluation process.
+It's pertinent to highlight that the test set includes numerous bounding boxes representing categories not included in label system, adding an additional layer of complexity to the evaluation process.